 Intensive Care Unit 144i

-The Medical Clinic with a focus on infectious diseases and pneumology of the Charité - Universitätsmedizin Berlin has an interdisciplinary internal intensive care unit at the Campus Charité Mitte (CCM) with Station 144i, which specializes in infectious diseases and lung diseases.
+The Department of Infectious Diseases and Pulmonary Medicine of the Charité - Universitätsmedizin Berlin has an interdisciplinary internal intensive care unit at the Campus Charité Mitte (CCM) with Station 144i, which specializes in infectious diseases and lung diseases.

 You are here: